System: Commodore 64

 The Retro Looney Verdict

 The Bard’s Tale on the Commodore 64 is a cracking RPG that still casts a mighty spell.
-Its deep mechanics, atmospheric visuals, and nostalgic tunes make it a landmark adventure, even if the clunky interface and grindy bits feel like relics of a bygone era.
+Its deep mechanics, atmospheric visuals, and nostalgic tunes make it a landmark adventure, even if the clunky interface and grindy stretches feel like relics of a bygone era.